RIOT-OS/riot-course/slides/tutorial-summit-security/summit-tutorial.md

 ## Agenda

-==1.
-Goals of Tutorial==
+1. Goals of Tutorial

 2. Tutorial Tooling

-3. RIOT: Quick Overview
+3. A Quick Overview of RIOT

-4. RIOT Hands-on Crash-course
+4. First Steps Hands-On with RIOT

-5. IoT Security Hands-on Crash-course
+5. IoT Security Hands-On

 ---